kevinadrianpl/personal-blog/content/english/about.md

 ## Why do I blog?

 I mostly have this blog for selfish reasons.
 I needed a way to keep track of development over time – whatever I am thinking about or working on such as different technical projects.
 Another reason is to sharpen my skills on documentation since IT revolves around it.
-I've learnt that writing can improve one's thought process through research and documentation and helps reinforce one's knowledge over time.
+I've learnt that writing can improve one's thought process through research and documentation helps reinforce one's knowledge over time.

 So I chose to start this blog as an intellectual journal of sorts, to become more disciplined and grow to be a better security and IT proffessional.
 Documentation is an important skill.